-India - President, ISOC India Hyderabad Chapter (Civil Society)
+India - President, ISOC India Hyderabad Chapter (Technical Community)

 Mr K Mohan Raidu, is the Director of Informatics India, Hyderabad.
 As Chairman of ICT Committee at FTCCI - Federation of Telangana Chambers of Commerce and Industry for second term, he has organized several Technology Programmes including the recent initiative on IT Solutions for MSMEs.

 He has over 40 years of experience in enterprise systems design, consulting, software development, and methodology development and deployment.
 He is a qualified Enterprise Architect.
 Starting of his career was from IBM1401's Punched Card and Mag-Tapes era.
 He has introduced Computerization in several Govt Organizations and spent the best part of his services in eGovernance projects across the Country.
 He pursues Philosophy of Technology and believes that, any technology that is designed will have an impact, not only functional, but they help to shape the way, people live their lives.
 He has specialized in Ontology Engineering practices in his system implementations.
 In CSI, Mr Raidu has been the Convenor of CSI Golden Jubilee Convention held at Hyderabad.
 He has organized an All India Knowledge Sharing Summit of eGovernance from CSI Hyderabad Chapter, as it's Coordinator.
 Mr Raidu has started CSI Tech Talk series and completed 50 such sessions.

 Education-wise, he is an MBA(OU), MA (Philosophy OU), B.Sc.,(OU).
 While in service, he has taken IT courses from RR Labs, CMC, IBM, University of Genova, Italy.